 Krista Flint has spent 25 years in the field of asset-based community development and non-profit culture.
 She is a mom, an advocate, a writer, and a thankful participant in the non-profit community in Canada.
-She has been the Executive Director of a national disability organization (The Canadian Down Syndrome Society), the Executive Director of a large local service provider (Calgary Alternative Support Services), the Manager of Social Marketing (The Developmental Disabilities Resource Center), and a Director of Employment and Community Development (DDRC).
+She has served as Executive Director at The Canadian Down Syndrome Society and at Calgary Alternative Support Services, and as Manager of Social Marketing at The Developmental Disabilities Resource Centre.

-Krista has extensive experience in curriculum creation and facilitation as she has created countless models and workshops for training in the areas of Social Marketing, Social Justice, New Parent Training, and the Power Differential Evidenced in Paid Service Delivery Models.
-She was a participant and group leader in the Canadian Association of Human Rights Agencies Summit on Defining a Rights Based Framework on Inclusive Education.
+Krista has extensive experience in curriculum creation and facilitation and has created models and workshops for training in the areas of Social Marketing, Social Justice, New Parent Training, and the Power Differential Evidenced in Paid Service Delivery Models.

 Krista has 3 “grownish” boys Oliver, Simon and Charlie – she believes they are the most creative thing she has ever done.
 She loves watching them blossom into citizens who understand their responsibility to each other, to their communities and to the world at large.